MajickTek/mkapp.sh/README.md

 Generally, the icon should be in ICNS format.
 However, other formats are supported by the system.

+To test out the app, you can run the script file on itself by typing:
+./mkapp.sh mkapp.sh
+This is how I tested if this works.
+And it does.

+## extra stuff:
 The PLIST looks like the following:
 ~~~~
 <?xml version="1.0" encoding="UTF-8"?>